enseadaio/enseada/README.md

 its storage layer, and is therefore compatible with any provider supported by Waffle.
 See [Configuration](#configuration) for how to setup the storage layer.

-At the moment, only two providers are supported:
+At the moment, only these providers are supported:

 - Local disk
 - S3 compatible (AWS S3, Minio, DigitalOcean Spaces, Scaleway Object Storage, Ceph, etc)